haileytapia/portfolio/microsoft/qsharp-intro.md

 }
 ```

-The Q# standard library also provides operations you can use in quantum programs, such as the Hadamard operation, H, in the Superposition program.
-Given a qubit in the Z-basis, H puts the qubit into an even superposition, where it has a 50% chance of being measured as Zero or One.
+The Q# standard library also provides operations you can use in quantum programs, such as the Hadamard operation, `H`, in the `Superposition` program.
+Given a qubit in the Z-basis, `H` puts the qubit into an even superposition, where it has a 50% chance of being measured as `Zero` or `One`.

 ### Measuring qubits

 While there are many types of quantum measurements, Q# focuses on projective measurements on single qubits, also known as Pauli measurements.

-In Q#, the Measure operation measures one or more qubits in the specified Pauli basis, which can be PauliX, PauliY, or PauliZ.
-Measure returns a Result type of either Zero or One.
+In Q#, the `Measure` operation measures one or more qubits in the specified Pauli basis, which can be `PauliX`, `PauliY`, or `PauliZ`. `Measure` returns a `Result` type of either `Zero` or `One`.

-To implement a measurement in the computational basis , you can also use the M operation, which measures a qubit in the Pauli Z-basis.
-This makes M equivalent to Measure([PauliZ], [qubit]).
+To implement a measurement in the computational basis , you can also use the `M` operation, which measures a qubit in the Pauli Z-basis.
+This makes `M` equivalent to `Measure([PauliZ], [qubit])`.

-The Superposition program uses the M operation:
+The `Superposition` program uses the `M` operation:

 ```qsharp
 // Measure the qubit in the Z-basis.